jadecobra/python_tdd_exercises/source/truth_table/binary_operations/index.rst

 :ref:`False <test_what_is_false>`   :ref:`False <test_what_is_false>`
 =================================   =================================

-These combinations give 16 binary operations or outcomes when 2 :ref:`booleans<what is a boolean?>` interact, and each operation returns :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` when it gets input.
+These combinations give 16 binary operations or outcomes when 2 :ref:`booleans<what are booleans?>` interact, and each operation returns :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` when it gets input.
 Here are the 16 operations that are covered in these chapters and what they return

 =============================================== ======  ======  ======  ======  ==============================================================
                                                 True,   True,   False,  False,